Sesame Seed Powder Recipe

 Instructions

-• Begin by placing a wok or frying pan on low heat on your gas stove.
-Once it's adequately heated, add 2.5 cups of white sesame seeds.
+• Take a wok or a frying pan.
+Heat it on a low flame on your gas stove.
+When it is hot enough, put 2.5 cups of white sesame seeds in it.

-• Continuously stir the seeds to dry roast them until they achieve a slight golden-brown color.
+• Stir the content continuously to dry roast them until the white seeds turn slightly golden-brown in color.

-• Transfer the roasted sesame seeds from the hot wok to a plate and set it aside to cool completely at room temperature.
+• Transfer the roasted sesame seeds from the hot wok to a plate and set it aside for some time so that the seeds cool off completely at room temperature.

-• While the sesame seeds cool, place 5 to 6 dry red chilies (without stems) in the wok.
-Stir continuously to prevent burning until you smell the aroma of roasted dry red chilies.
-Once done, transfer them to a separate plate and let them cool.
+• While the sesame seeds cool off, in the meantime, put 5 to 6 pieces of dry red chilies without their stem in the wok.
+Stir them continuously to prevent them from getting burnt until you can smell the aroma of roasted dry red chilies.
+When done, transfer them to a separate plate and let it cool.

-• In the same hot wok, add 2 tbsp of cumin seeds and dry roast them until they turn slightly brown.
+• Now, in the hot wok, put 2 tbsp of cumin seeds and dry roast them nicely until they become slightly brown in color.

-• Transfer the roasted cumin seeds to a separate plate alongside the roasted dry red chilies.
-Allow them to cool completely at room temperature.
+• When done, transfer the roasted cumin seeds to a separate plate alongside the roasted dry red chilies.
+Let it cool down completely at room temperature as well.

-• Once all the ingredients are completely cooled, use a clean and dry grinder.
-Begin by transferring the roasted dry red chilies and cumin seeds into the grinder.
+• When the ingredients have cooled down completely, take a clean and dry grinder and transfer the roasted dry red chilies and cumin seeds to it first.

-• Add 1 tsp of regular table salt to the ingredients in the grinder.
+• Now, add 1 tsp of regular table salt to the ingredients in the grinder.

-• Grind the ingredients into a relatively coarse powder.
-Check the texture; it should be free-flowing.
+• Grind them to a relatively coarse powder.
+Check the texture.
+It should be free-flowing.

-• Grind everything together to achieve a powder.
-Check the texture; if you prefer a smoother and finer texture, you can grind it a couple more times.
-However, a coarse powder is recommended.
+• Grind them nicely to get a powder.
+Check the texture.
+If you want a smoother and finer texture, you may grind it a couple of more times.
+However, I prefer a coarse powder.

 Subscribe to My YouTube Channel Mitar Cooking!